Troop carriers seized: Is China sending Singapore a message?

 It's also been a strong advocate of the Trans Pacific Partnership (TPP) trade deal, which Beijing spurned, and China's Global Times newspaper has been involved in a public spat with the Singapore government.

 Taiwan's defense ministry declined to comment, saying the troop carriers didn't belong to its military.

-Hong Kong Customs didn't immediately respond to a request for comment.
+Singapore's Ng said that hoped the reasons for the vehicles' seizure would be made clear after a meeting Tuesday between Hong Kong officials and the commercial shipping carrier APL.

+Hong Kong's Customs and Excise Department said the case is under investigation.

 Role model?